Phone: 0161 214 1500

 - Accredited for Direct Public Access instructions

-“I have instructed Matthew in a number of complex private and public law children and financial relief cases.
+“I have instructed Matthew in a number of complex private and public law children cases.
 I have always been extremely impressed at the service received.
 Matthew is incredibly client-focused and approachable yet has a thorough knowledge of the law and procedures and gives the clients the reassurance they need.
 He has not only represented our clients in court with skill and professionalism but is also meticulous when preparing documentation.
-I have always been impressed with the prompt response from Matthew if I have ever needed any additional advice about a case. ” Instructing Solicitor
+I have always been impressed with the prompt response from Matthew if I have ever needed any additional advice about a case. ” – Instructing Solicitor

-“I was very impressed by Mr Carey’s attention to detail, drive and enthusiasm on a case involving allegations of domestic violence and child abuse, in which he obtained a very positive result after a four-day final hearing.
-I was impressed by Mr Carey’s professionalism dealing with the client in a patient and sensitive manner.”
-Instructing Solicitor
+“I was very impressed by Mr Carey’s attention to detail, drive and enthusiasm on a case involving allegations of domestic violence and child abuse, in which he obtained a very positive result after a multi-day final hearing.
+I was impressed by Mr Carey’s professionalism dealing with the client in a patient and sensitive manner.” – Instructing Solicitor

-“Matthew is conscious of the vulnerability of my clients and I have been particularly impressed with his advocacy skills in the courtroom, the kindness and consideration he provides to both client and the client’s family members.”
-Instructing Solicitor
+“Matthew is conscious of the vulnerability of my clients and I have been particularly impressed with his advocacy skills in the courtroom, the kindness and consideration he provides to both client and the client’s family members.” – Instructing Solicitor

-“Both I and my client have been impressed with skills and willingness to go to the extra mile.”
-Instructing Solicitor
+“Both I and my client have been impressed with skills and willingness to go to the extra mile.” – Instructing Solicitor

 “Matthew was really great with us and listened to us and I think represented us very well.
-We were really happy with him and would appreciate it if our thanks could be passed to him.”
-Client
+We were really happy with him and would appreciate it if our thanks could be passed to him.” – Client

 Family - Children

-Matthew is regularly instructed to act for parents, children, Local Authorities, other family members such as Grandparents in public law proceedings.
-He has been involved in cases representing parents and family members that have resulted in successful outcomes for their children within their care.
+Matthew is regularly instructed to act for parents, children, local authorities and other family members such as grandparents in public law proceedings.
+He has been involved in cases representing parents and family members that have resulted in successful outcomes for the children within their care.

-Matthew has a passion for representing parents and children in relation to the arrangements for children following parental separation.
+Matthew is regularly instructed to represent parents and children in relation to the arrangements for children following parental separation.
 Matthew is experienced in cases that involve domestic abuse, findings of fact hearings, parental alienation, intractable contact disputes, fabricated illnesses, internal/international relocation, change to the children’s school and also within enforcement proceedings.